Truth is stranger than fiction.

 The gift that keeps on giving.

-I would like to exhibit these prints and others where possible with many original ideas I have within books and gallery exhibitions, digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and artefact materials I have collected for printing, then sealed in airtight containers and signed in blood or similar with a Chinese needle pen.
-I would hope to treat them with chemicals that would slowly alter the image but not completely destroy it straight away (don’t kill it, ill it) and reveal a second hidden image which mutates and gains strength over time to the audience.
-Both latently fast and slow depending on time available.
-I have pdfs and self published books on amazon and blurb.
+I would like to exhibit these prints and others where possible with many original ideas I have within books and gallery exhibitions.
+As digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and personal printing materials I have collected.
+Which can then be sealed.
+Masked off in airtight containers.
+Separated from the viewers.
+I would hope to treat them with outside contaminates that would slowly alter the image but not completely destroy it straight away (don’t kill it, ill it) and reveal a second hidden image which mutates over time offering a metaphoric control to the watching audience that reflects its true narrative.

-By using a poetic dual narrative, he aims to reveal these truths, a terrible veritas of treatment at the hands of people he trusted.
-Stephen will keep doing what he loves as long as he is able and if he can help stop one person from experiencing similar abuse as he has then it will have been worthwhile.
-But he hopes that his work will help many others.
+By using a poetic dual narrative, Stephen aims to reveal truths, a terrible veritas of treatment at the hands of trusted people.
+Stephen will keep doing what he loves as long as he is able and if he can help stop one person from experiencing similar abuse then it will have been worthwhile.